Skip to Content

 Things to do in Brighton with Kids

-Although you might struggle to be at a lose end in Brighton, Brighton Pier has a four story soft play and can tailor for childrens birthday parties, adding to the list of things for kids in Brighton
+Although you might struggle to be at a loose end in Brighton, Brighton Pier has a four-story soft play and can be tailored for children’s birthday parties, adding to the list of things for kids in Brighton

 Things to do in Brighton with Kids

-The wristbands vary in prices for weekday, weekends, groups and whether you book for one or two days.
+The wristbands vary in price for weekdays, weekends, groups, and whether you book for one or two days.

-If you buy your wristband for the pier online – you will receive 25% discount.
+If you buy your wristband for the pier online – you will receive a 25% discount.

 Tickets are £5 but children under the age of 3 go for free.